alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Ask somebody's name and pronouns before introducing them

-If you're chairing a session and need to introduce somebody, ask how to pronounce their name.
+If you're chairing a session and need to introduce somebody, ask them:

+* What they prefer to be called
+* How to pronounce it (even if it seems obvious)
+* What pronouns they'd like you to use

 Don't try to guess and misgender somebody, or mangle their name.
-It's rude, and an annoyance for the speaker as they're about to go on stage.
+It's rude, and jarring for the speaker as they're about to go on stage.

 Double demerit if you're English and make a joke about the unpronouncability of a name.